 Mainja

 Mainja immerses you in its beautiful natural setting for an unforgettable lakeside experience spent with friends and family.
-A long wooden walkway and concrete causeway leads you to where this majestic house sits on a rocky outcrop.
+A long wooden walkway and concrete causeway lead you to where this majestic house sits on a rocky outcrop.
 On the northern side of Kaya Mawa’s beach.
 Mainja is tastefully decorated with statement art pieces and splashes of color.
-Amidst white linens, natural furnishings, stone walls and polished floors.
-The house works well within its natural surrounds, fitting snugly around large boulders.
+Amidst white linens, natural furnishings, stone walls, and polished floors.
+The house works well within its natural surroundings, fitting snugly around large boulders.
 And opening out to remarkable views over Lake Malawi.

-The main bedroom has a large king size bed, with a bath & single vanity inside bedroom.
-There is an outdoor private shower and separate indoor toilet.
-The second bedroom is ideal for either another couple or 3 children (space for extra single bed).
-It has an outdoor bath and shower with single vanity.
+The main bedroom has a large king size bed, with a bath & single vanity inside the bedroom.
+There is an outdoor private shower and a separate indoor toilet.
+The second bedroom is ideal for either another couple or 3 children (space for an extra single bed).
+It has an outdoor bath and shower with a single vanity.
 And an indoor separate toilet.

-Separating the 2 x en suite bedrooms is a gorgeous Tanzanian style sitting area with log fireplace.
+Separating the 2 x en suite bedrooms is a gorgeous Tanzanian style sitting area with a log fireplace.
 Out to the front of the house is a private plunge pool built into the rocks.
-Also outdoors and on different levels are a private dining area.
-Cushioned seating built into the rocks, and wooden deck with sun loungers.
+Also outdoors and on different levels is a private dining area.
+Cushioned seating is built into the rocks and a wooden deck with sun loungers.
 Mainja is ideal for a family break or even friends staying in a group.

 Kaya Mawa Activities